-When you download a DIY Patterns digital pattern you will be emailed a download for a .zip file.
+When you purchase an Architects in Apparel PDF pattern you will be emailed a download for a .zip file.
 The file contains multiple PDFs: an at-home version of the pattern, a copy shop version, and an instruction booklet.
 To extract the files on Windows right click the .zip, click ‘Extract All’ and follow the instructions.
 On Mac simply double click the file.

 To open and print the PDFs you will need a PDF viewer.
-Luckily there’s plenty of free and safe programs out there!
-We recommend Adobe Reader because it’s free and from a trusted source (but you can skip installing McAfee Security Scan Plus if you don’t want it).
-You can find it here: https://get.adobe.com/reader/
+Luckily there’s plenty of free and safe programs available: we recommend Adobe Reader because it’s free and from a trusted source (but you can skip installing McAfee Security Scan Plus if you don’t want it).
+You can download it here: https://get.adobe.com/reader/

 Your PC may have a PDF viewer already installed, but if you’re struggling to open the file ensure you have a program that can open them installed and that it’s fully updated.
-If you can open other PDFs but not your DIY Patterns purchase, please contact us and we’ll assist you.
+If you can open other PDFs but not your Architects in Apparel purchase, please contact us and we’ll assist you.

-The at-home PDF is designed for printing on standard A4 printers and may require some adjusting to get the scale right.
-By default, they should print at 100% actual size/no scaling, anf if your printer has a borderless option ensure it’s not checked.
+The at-home PDF is designed for printing on A4 pages and may require some adjusting to get the scale right.
+By default, they should print at 100% actual size/no scaling, and if your printer has a borderless option ensure it’s not active.
 Borderless printing will cause the pieces to print too large.
 The first page of the at-home PDF has a scale square you can measure to ensure it’s printing correctly.
 To test, only print Page 1 and measure the square.
 If it matches your tape measure, you can continue printing the rest of the pages.
-If it doesn’t refer to the next paragraph.
+If it doesn’t, refer to the next paragraph.

 We also recommend printing on economy/draft settings if your printer has those options.
 This uses less ink, but you’ll still be able to see the patterns clearly.